-So I’ll give them credit, for an anti-gunner there is a logical argument to restrict people from owning a musket if they cannot own a firearm.
-I completely disagree with their logic, but at least there is some sort of consistency.
+There’s a logical argument for restricting people from owning a musket if they cannot own a firearm.
+I completely disagree with their logic, but at least there is some consistency.

 The ATF defines an “antique firearm” as any firearm manufactured before 1898 (or a replica) which uses black powder and a matchlock, flintlock, percussion cap, or similar ignition system to fire a round.

-How would this ban Civil War Reenactment?
+So, would the 2016 legislation ban Civil War reenactments?

 I sure hope the legislators in Annapolis see this for the terrible legislation it is before the long-standing traditions of Maryland prevent our children from being able to experience the rich Civil War history in this state.